-4 Analysis
+Analysis 4

-SPP effectively improves both knowledge and reasoning abilities in LLMs.
-As demonstrated by the results in §3, Solo Performance Prompting (SPP) not only brings significant improvements to knowledge-intensive tasks such as Trivia Creative Writing and Codenames Collaborative without relying on external knowledge bases, but also achieves strong performance on reasoning-intensive tasks like Logic Grid Puzzle.
-To our knowledge, SPP is the first zero-shot prompting method that can enhance both knowledge and reasoning abilities on GPT-4.
+SPP effectively improves internal knowledge acquisition and reasoning in LLMs.
+As demonstrated by the results in §3, Solo Performance Prompting (SPP) not only brings significant improvements to knowledge-intensive tasks such as Trivia Creative Writing and Codenames Collaborative without relying on external knowledge bases, but also achieves strong performance on reasoningintensive tasks like Logic Grid Puzzle.
+This indicates the potential of using LLM-based cognitive synergists as a default paradigm for general task solving by Solo Performance Prompting.

-LLMs can effectively identify useful personas in a zero-shot manner.
-We are interested in investigating whether the identified personas are highly relevant to the tasks.
-We visualize the personas automatically identified by SPP using a word cloud for each task in Figure 4a, where a larger font indicates a higher frequency.
-The key observations include: (1) The identified personas are closely correlated with the particular task.
-For example, in Logic Grid Puzzle, even though "logic puzzle" is not mentioned in the input, the LLM frequently identifies the persona "Logic Puzzle Expert."
-(2) On knowledge-intensive tasks, such as Trivia Creative Writing, SPP identifies more diverse and specific personas, while on reasoning-intensive tasks, such as Logic Grid Puzzle, the personas are more homogeneous.
+LLMs can effectively identify useful personas 436 without additional fine-tuning.
+Current re-438 search on AI agents usually follows a paradigm where one model instance, such as an LLM, plays 439 a specific role.
+We are interested in investigating 440 whether a single LLM can naturally simulate a multi-agent setup.
+We visualize the personas auto-442 matically identified by SPP using a word cloud for each task in Figure 4, where a larger font indicates a higher frequency.
+The key observations include: 445 (1) The identified personas are closely correlated 446 with the particular task.
+For example, in Logic Grid Puzzle, even though "logic puzzle" is not men-448 tioned in the input, the LLM frequently identifies the persona "Logic Puzzle Expert."
+This indicates 450 that current LLMs are inherently capable of identifying useful expert personas for diverse tasks.
+(2) 452 On knowledge-intensive tasks, such as Trivia Creative Writing, SPP identifies more diverse and specific personas, while on reasoning-intensive tasks, such as Logic Grid Puzzle, the personas are more 456 homogeneous.
+Furthermore, the results in Table 2 demonstrate that SPP-Profile does not outperform SPP.

-We further investigate whether a detailed profile for each persona is needed for eliciting domain knowledge, as suggested by (Xu et al., 2023).
-To this end, we design a variant of SPP, SPP-Profile, which involves generating profiles for each persona during the Persona Identification phase.
-The results in Figure 4b show that SPP-Profile does not outperform SPP.
 This suggests that a fine-grained persona name without a detailed description may already be sufficient for eliciting certain domain knowledge.